 We need to get adequate folate from our diet for optimal health.
 Dietary sources include leafy green vegetables, legumes, grains, dairy products, meat, poultry, and seafood.

-Folate is similar but different to folic acid.
+Folate is similar to but different from folic acid.
 Folic acid is the synthetic version of folate.
 The vast majority of supplements contain synthetic folic acid rather than folate.

 Chemically, folate is a mixture of reduced polyglutamates (having multiple glutamic tails attached), while folic acid exists as an oxidised monoglutamate form (conjugated to one glutamate residue).